 This is great for designers, but why is it relevant to custom lettering?
 It’s an easy way to quickly test a layout especially when you’re just getting started with flourishes.
 Most Open Type fonts provide 3 or 4 different options for a letter to chose from.
 Some with the swashes on the top, bottom, to the left or the right.
 By creating a mockup you can quickly get a feel for how the flourishes can best work together.
 I’m not saying you should copy the form exactly, but it might offer ideas you hadn’t considered that you can incorporate into your work.

 To reveal the extra characters in an Open Type Font, just choose ‘Glyphs’ from the Type menu in Illustrator.
 You can then select the letter you want to change and choose another variation.
-For more information, click here.
+For more information on doing this on a mac, click here.
+We can also do this directly on our iPad using Affinity Designer.

 There are many Open Type Fonts that include these special glyphs.
 Most of them will showcase the extra characters and swashes available on their website so you can see if it’s the sort of style you are after.
 A few examples of some lovely Open Type Fonts shown below.